bscal/UnityBuilder/README.md

 4. Edit config.lua to desired settings
 5. Run command `lua main.lua` or `bin/lua main.lua` if using Cygwin luadist install

-It will not on 15sec intervals check your projects directory for changes.
-If changes detected<br>
+It will run on a 15sec interval checking your project directory for changes.
+If a change is detected<br>
-then program will `build unity project -> move resource files -> zip files -> upload *TODO*`
+then the program will do the following: `build unity project -> move resource files -> zip files -> upload *TODO*`

 ## Dependencies
 These were built using luadist.